JamezQ/Palaver/README.txt

-If you wish to help with translations, email bmandesigns@gmail.com
+If you wish to help with translations, email brett@bmandesigns.com

+A repo is currently in beta.
+To join send an email to brett@bmandesigns.com with your first and last name, email address and a username

 BEFORE USE, PLEASE INSTALL:
 sox